albertonoys/M5PORKCHOP/README.md

         | DONOHAM    | OFF      | OFF     | We're here for handshakes    |
         +------------+----------+---------+------------------------------+

-    Lock Time is THE lever.
-During LOCKING state, your pig sniffs data frames to find connected clients.
-More time = more clients = more surgical strikes = more handshakes = more passwords = more dopamine.
+    Lock Time is THE lever. during LOCKING state, your pig sniffs data frames to find connected clients. more time = more clients = more surgical strikes = more handshakes = more passwords = more dopamine.

-    The state machine:
+    the state machine:

         SCANNING (5s) --> LOCKING (6s*) --> ATTACKING (up to 15s)
                               |                    |